 Here at iNTERFACEWARE, we are involved in many integration projects.
 We recently assisted one of our customers in increasing efficiency with the use of APIs as an integration hub.

-The purpose of the project was to improve the workflow for migrating acquired customers to new databases.
+The purpose of the project was to improve the workflow for migrating acquired customers to new databases with use of an attribution model service.
 The traditional processes took days and required a lot of intervention to fix data processing errors, which were difficult to detect.
 Furthermore, the database migration tools were not centralized (Mapping excel sheet, MS SQL Studio, DS Helper, etc).

 Iguana was used to enhance their migration processes by adding insight into data validation and normalization.
 It analyzes values in the source and destination databases and raises conflicts as display items in a front end dashboard that points them to places where values need to be resolved and/or merged.